 Caution!
 Some spoilers ahead

-The film has a number of plot holes throughout; barely mentioning the nuclear waste material on the sinking ship at the start of the film, the lack of reaction or attention to a crew mate being found dead and wrapped in spider web atop the ship, as well as a few other facts being dumped on the viewer.
+The film has several plot holes throughout; barely mentioning the nuclear waste material on the sinking ship at the start of the film, the lack of reaction or attention to a crew mate being found dead and wrapped in spider web atop the ship, as well as a few other facts being dumped on the viewer.
 It would have helped the story if these things were more naturally introduced into the story rather than the info being dumped on the audience haphazardly.

 The monster’s actual size has been somewhat misled by the poster art attached to the film.
 Shown as a huge entity stalking behind the ship on the poster, the spider is in actuality a lot smaller, closer to a similar height to a human (still a terrifying concept, just not what was promised to me).